 Mistake in Torts

 One of the general defences available under the Law of Torts is a mistake.
+The general defences provided under the law of Torts are described in the legal studies.
 In tort law, the legal principles referred to as general defences enable a defendant to escape punishment for committing a tortious act.
 These defences are intended to protect the defendant's rights and interests.
 The plaintiff bears the burden of proof, and should the defendant successfully prove a defence, they will not be held liable for any losses or harms incurred by the plaintiff.

 The objective of General Defence in Tort